Table of Contents

 Versatile Technical stack

 The second factor, technical skills, is closely related to quality education.
 Eastern European developers have years of experience in different programming languages and technologies.
 They usually start working with one technology, but the specificity of the projects requires them to learn more and advance quicker.
-This is especially beneficial in today’s global climate where the most in-demand role is for full-stack developers, according to the 2020 report by Hackerrank.
-The report even states that over 60% of the full-stack developers are required to learn a completely new framework or programming language and be agile enough to meet changing projects setups.
+This is especially beneficial in today’s global climate where in-demand roles and technologies change rapidly.
+If for example in 2020 the most popular role was a full-stack developer, according to the 2020 report by Hackerrank, in 2022/2023 we see a rapid rise in data science, security, and reliability positions.
+The latest report additionally shows that both employers and developers are showing a growing interest in skills related to data science, such as Machine Learning and Data Wrangling.

 Size of the talent pool